Irene-IT/UI_UX_Portfolio/README.md

 ## 💡 Project

-**UI/UX DP** is a learning-oriented web project created as part of an introduction to modern frontend development tools and workflows.
 The main focus is on user interface design, interactivity, and smooth animation effects.

 The project is currently in active development — new features, design improvements, and code refinements are introduced periodically.